tidyverse/readr/README.md

 Compared to the corresponding base functions, readr functions:

 -   Use a consistent naming scheme for the parameters (e.g. `col_names` and `col_types` not `header` and `colClasses`).

-  - Are much faster (up to 10x).
+-   Are generally much faster (up to 10x-100x) faster depending on the dataset.

 -   Leave strings as is by default, and automatically parse common date/time formats.

 -   Have a helpful progress bar if loading is going to take a while.

 -   All functions work exactly the same way regardless of the current locale.
 To override the US-centric defaults, use `locale()`.

 ### data.table and `fread()`